Percept-Health-Solve/seir-model/Parameter_init.md

 4. Variable parameters, whose prior distributions are set: sampled values are then drawn (independently) from these distributions in order to test the fit of parameter combinations within a very wide parameter space.

+Parameters beginning with `--` are parser arguments in the script, i.e. can be set in the command line call.

 ### Controlling parameters